-The Authority attested to meeting the fourth-year meaningful use requirements for Medicare during 2017.
-The Authority attested to meeting the third-year meaningful use requirements for Medicaid during 2016.
-As of June 30, 2017, the Authority has earned all of the incentive payments available under these programs other than retrospective adjustments.
+The Authority attested to meeting the fourth-year meaningful use requirements for Medicaid during 2017.
+As of June 30, 2017, the Authority had earned all of the incentive payments available under these programs other than retrospective adjustments.

-The Authority recorded revenue of approximately \$390,000 and \$950,000 for 2017 and 2016, respectively, which is included in other revenue within operating revenues in the accompanying statements of revenues, expenses and changes in net position.
+The Authority recorded revenue of approximately \$0 and \$390,000 for 2018 and 2017, respectively, which is included in other revenue within operating revenues in the accompanying statements of revenues, expenses and changes in net position.
+The EHR Incentive Programs ended in fiscal year 2017.